3 Ways to Forecast Growth Rate in Excel

 The Forecast growth table with Lower Confidence Bound and Upper Confidence Bound in Excel

 Also, the result is presented in a tabular form with the Lower Confidence Bound and Upper Confidence Bound in the table.
+Besides the table, the forecast is also shown in a chart.

 The Forecast growth rate chart in Excel